 For those who do go through this step, the next stage is to consider strategies that will enable success no matter which of, or what combination of the multiple possible futures actually eventuate.
 An important part of this stage is to include indicators that will allow the Board and Executive to determine whether or not the strategies need adjustment.
 These early warning indicators are then included as part of the regular reporting processes of the organisation.
 Of course, to be effective, the reports have to have attention paid to them and the importance of this is stressed in the planning stage.

 From here the appropriate tactics can be developed in subordinate plans that will deal with day to day operations.
 This is where the management function takes over from the senior leadership team.

 Signs are important - at least as important in organisations as they are on the road.
 We ignore them at our peril.

-Have a question for Douglas?
-Ask or leave a comment below!
+Have a question for Douglas or want to leave a comment?